sudarpo/aws-workshop-datasync/datasync-smb-to-fsx-workshop/README.md

 ## Topics covered

-- Deploying resources using CloudFormation
+- Deploying resources using CloudFormation.
-- Creating and managing FSx for Windows File Server shares
+- Creating and managing FSx for Windows File Server shares.
-- Using AWS DataSync to copy data from a Windows Server to FSx
+- Using AWS DataSync to copy data from a Windows Server to FSx.
+- Using AWS DataSync in a more secure environment, not exposed to internet.
+- Deploying all resources in private subnets only, not using any Elastic IPs / Public IPs.
+- Using Fleet Manager Remote Desktop to connect to all Windows VM(s).
+- Deploying all the required VPC Endpoints for private connectivity.

 ## Prerequisites